Brazil: Southern Region Charm

 However, if beaches are more your thing, Rio Grande do Sul has plenty to offer, such as the National Beach of Lagoa do Peixe (the area is also part of a conservation project as a breeding spot for sea turtles); Praia do Arroio Teixeira (which is a little quieter than others and usually less crowded), and Praia do Balneário Mostardense (a sand dune paradise).

 The state of Santa Catarina is the number one destination for beach lovers.
 The state capital, Florianópolis, welcomes thousands of tourists yearly to its sandy shores, particularly from neighbouring countries like Argentina and Uruguay.
 Balneário Camboriú is another favourite and one of the most calming beaches in the region.
-Also worthy of a mention: Praia do Estaleiro, Praia das Laranjeiras, Praia Brava, the beaches of Canasvieiras and Barravelha and Praia do Pinho, the latter of which permits nudism.
+Also, worthy of a mention: Praia do Estaleiro, Praia das Laranjeiras, Praia Brava, the beaches of Canasvieiras and Barravelha and Praia do Pinho, the latter of which permits nudism.

 The southern region may be the smallest in Brazil, but it has wonders to discover!